© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross, All Saints' churchyard is a scheduled monument protected by Historic England under reference 1009215.
 View the official record →

-Churchyard cross is a medieval stone cross located in the churchyard of All Saints' Church in Lincolnshire.
+Churchyard cross, All Saints' churchyard is a medieval monument located in Lincolnshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009215.

 Churchyard cross, All Saints' churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009215.